swissmanu/mse-thesis/content/thesis.md

 ### Visualizing Observables with Marble Diagrams{.unlisted .unnumbered}

-Marble diagrams are the accepted way to visualize observables graphically.
+Marble diagrams visualize observables graphically.
 These diagrams help to understand the runtime behavior of an observable and its operators, thus they are extensively used in the RxJS documentation.

 [@fig:marble-diagram] shows the marble diagram for the observable implemented in [@lst:example-rxjs].
 Please refer to [Appendix @sec:marble-diagram-syntax] for an in-depth look at the marble diagram syntax.